← All work

 WizeCare is a digital health platform that enables physical therapists to treat and monitor patients remotely, while patients can access guided therapy anytime and anywhere.
 The idea originated with the use of the Microsoft Kinect camera and its skeleton tracking technology to analyze patient movement and posture — an innovation that evolved into a comprehensive platform adopted by leading HMOs worldwide.

-Wizecare platform overview
+Wizecare

 Main Goal